-- DW&S will request an individual to complete a health questionnaire, furnish current reports from their physician or other treatment provider, and to sign an authorization so that those clinicians can be contacted to provide additional information for clarification.
+- DW&S may request an individual to complete a health questionnaire, furnish current reports from their physician or other treatment provider, and to sign an authorization so that those clinicians can be contacted to provide additional information for clarification.
 In addition, individuals may be asked to complete a functional capacity test screening or a skills driving test.

 - DW&S may schedule a driver for a personal interview with the MAB physician.
 At this interview, the individual may submit additional medical information.
 It is important to stress that the interview is to clarify matters.
 As it is not a legal proceeding, a lawyer is not required for this interview.

 - When all the necessary information is received, the case is thoroughly reviewed by MAB, and a recommendation is made concerning the individual's medical fitness to drive.
 Examples of possible recommendations are:

 - Approves applicant or driver and recommends the case be closed

 - Recommends retention/return of driving privilege, but requires periodic medical reports to the MVA